 Andrew worked for 18 years as Communications and Development Manager at the Woodland Trust Scotland, with particular interest in ancient trees, deer, creating and protecting native woodland, forestry policy and project management.
 Since January 2015 Andrew has been working on a self-employed basis as an Environmental Consultant.

-Jonathan (Jonny) Hughes is currently the CEO of WCMC, UN Environment Programme World Conservation Monitoring Centre, based in Cambridge.
-Prior to this Jonny was the CEO of the Scottish Wildlife Trust for 5 years having previously worked for the Woodland Trust and Westminster City Council.
+Jonathan (Jonny) Hughes is currently the CEO of WCMC at UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) based in Cambridge, UK.
+Prior to this Jonny was CEO of the Scottish Wildlife Trust having previously worked for the Woodland Trust and Westminster City Council.

 Liz is a charity sector professional with a wealth of experience in fundraising and management roles in sectors including: health, social welfare, disability and sensory impairment, volunteering and housing/homelessness.
 Liz specialises in statutory, trust and lottery fundraising and creating and maintaining long term relationships.

 Ian Edwards is an ecologist and project manager with experience in leading conservation work in Scotland, Africa, South Asia and the Middle-East.
 He has a longstanding involvement in community engagement and action.

 Ian was a director of Reforesting Scotland; and is especially interested in the interface between science and the arts.
 He has authored or edited a number of books and his current interest is in developing resilience in the face of rapid environmental change and challenges.